 Milk thistle is a plant named for the white veins on its large prickly leaves.

-One of the active ingredients in milk thistle is silymarin, which is extracted from the plant's seeds.
-Silymarin is a flavonoid believed to have antioxidant properties.
+One of the active ingredients in milk thistle called silymarin is extracted from the plant's seeds.
+Silymarin is believed to have antioxidant properties.

-Milk thistle is sold as an oral capsule, tablet, powder and liquid extract.
+Milk thistle is sold as an oral capsule, tablet and liquid extract.
 People mainly use the supplement to treat liver conditions.

 Research on milk thistle use for specific conditions shows:

 - Diabetes.
-Milk thistle might lower blood sugar in people who have type 2 diabetes.
+Milk thistle might lower blood sugar in people who have type 2 diabetes, but more studies are needed to confirm its benefits.

 - Indigestion (dyspepsia).
 Milk thistle, in combination with other supplements, might improve the symptoms of indigestion.